nymtech/nym/documentation/operators/src/testing/explorenym-scripts.md

 In collaboration with ExploreNYM we published a [step by step guide](#setup) to set this up.

 ExploreNYM also has a network measuring instance called `enym-monitor`.
-This setup is very simple for users, however it means that their data are all aggregated into one server and that is a design we would like to discourage from using as a primary one.
+This setup is very simple for users, however it means that their data are all aggregated into one server and that is a design we would like to discourage from using as a primary one because such setup always brings a risk of centralisation of distributed node's data into one computer.

 ## Setup